 When Melissa Kinski moved into her Lower East Side apartment nearly 25 years ago, she faced a backyard dotted with trees.
 Her apartment was speckled with sun coming through the leaves during the day.
 That changed when a 26-story L-shaped hotel went up around her five-story tenement.

 “I would keep basil, rosemary, mint, a bunch of little herbs on my sill.
 I would get them in Spring and could keep them until December,” said Kinski.
 “The loss of light makes me unhappy, but I’ve done things to make it work.
 I put mirrors up to reflect light back in.
 It’s something.”

 Kinski doesn’t plan to move.
 In fact, she’s the last remaining rent-stabilized tenant in her Ludlow Street building.
 But new tenants, who can expect to pay three times as much to live in the building’s renovated apartments, may not realize how dark it can be over the course of the day.

-Search the address of any building, and Localize.city will describe the sunlight on every side of the building, throughout the year.
-The descriptions include hours of the day when it will be brightest, along with how different floors are affected by shadows cast from surrounding buildings.
+Search an address and Localize will describe the sunlight on every side of the building, throughout the year.
+The descriptions include the number of hours in the day when it will be brightest, along with how different floors are affected by shadows cast from surrounding buildings.

-“It was overwhelming to hear how many New Yorkers regretted choosing their apartment because it had less sunlight than they expected,” said Localize.city President Steve Kalifowitz.
-“Our data scientists and GIS experts spent many months creating an algorithmic model of New York City that analyzes the amount and quality of sunlight you can expect in your home.
-This analysis has never been done at this scale and released freely to the public.
-It was an important addition to the already unparalleled knowledge-base we’ve created for every address in the five boroughs.”
+Many New Yorkers wind up regretting their apartment choice after realizing it gets less sunlight than they expected.
+To remedy this, Localize’s team of data scientists and GIS experts created an algorithmic model of New York City that analyzes the amount and quality of sunlight you can expect in your home.
+It’s the first analysis of its kind to be released freely to the public.

 How Localize.city analyzed shade for every building